maximk/spawnpool/README.md

 # The spawn pool for Zerg demo

 This application is an integral part of Zerg demo.
-It gets initial connection from nginx, spawn a new 'zergling' instance (see https://github.com/maximk/zergling) and instructs nginx to proxy the client connection to the newly spawned instance.
+It gets initial connection from nginx, spawns a new 'zergling' instance (see https://github.com/maximk/zergling), and instructs nginx to proxy the client connection to the newly spawned instance.

 # How to setup nginx